 Heroic Sacrifice: Early in the second season, Yuta lets himself get caught by the Hide of Bondage to protect Leez.

 Hindu Mythology: Though it seems it is more Vedic than Hindu - ultimately, those two mythologies share a whole lot anyway, so it's the same difference.

-Horror Hunger: Yuta.
-Also, any Sura who is not a Nastika if they've been very heavy on the trancendentals recently: the only way for them to regain vigour quickly is to eat sentient beings big and powerful enough for a boost, as, unlike the Nastika, other Sura don't automatically regain vigour just by resting.
-Chaos Sura seem to have black holeswhere their stomachs should be, though, at almost all times... which is a bit weird.
+Any sura who is not a Nastika can suffer from this if they've been using their transcendentals a lot.
+The only way for them to regain vigour quickly is to eat sentient beings big and powerful enough for a boost, as, unlike the Nastika, lesser sura don't automatically regain vigour just by resting.

 Unpronounceable Alias: When Leez met Gandharva.
 "Ketergent": a fine name for a bathroom cleaner that whacks limescale, that.

 Moral Myopia: Most people in this series, whatever their race, have some form of this going on to a degree.
 Whether it's Grey and Gray MoralityBlue and Orange Morality, they'll probably also have some degree of "if it's me, it's OK" layered on top.
 Even the lighter, fluffier Leez is not immune to irrational (only partly justified) sura-hate.
 Riche, however, takes things to extremes: everything and anything is fine and justifiable, just as long as she, her money and her possessions come out OK... and, she makes a small profit on the side, of course.

 Morphic Resonance: Sura in human form (and Halves) have a part of their body that retain sura characteristics.

 Not Growing Up Sucks: Ask any Half or Quarter with a pureblood human parent that they end up watching die in fast-forward from their perspective.